FOREX-Euro eases after rally, more short-term gains eyed

 major Japanese bank in Tokyo.

-guaranteed over the next two years, is the first to be sold off
+over the next two years, is the first to get sold off in times

 carved out yet another all-time low around 75.66 yen on